 Another local partnership is with Sound Vegetables.
 The arrangement allowed the farm to get off the ground in 2017, according to co-owner Erik Goheen.
 “We wouldn’t have started without someone who agreed to buy our produce at the beginning,” Goheen said.
 “It allowed us to focus on a quality product.”
 That quality product now goes to the vulnerable individuals and families JFS serves.

 The results are clear.
-Farms like Oxbow and Sound Vegetables are important partners for JFS, assuring that the Food Bank can stock its shelves for clients, month in and month out.
+Local farms are important partners for JFS, assuring that the Food Bank can stock its shelves for clients, month in and month out.
 At the same time, local farms know they have a reliable customer and distributor in JFS.

 JFS staff regularly visit farm partners and meet employees.
 They are working on guidelines to ensure JFS honors the rights of farm workers.
 “We want to make sure we aren’t taking advantage of one group of people to help another,” Magasis said, “And, we want clients to know that if they need us, they can count on us.”